 Blipverts, adverts whose content was been concentrated into three-second bursts intended

-to get into the subconscious mind of viewers.
-Carter intends to expose the truth
+to get into the subconscious mind of viewers before they had time to switch over

 Having Chrysalis as the show's producer gave them access to Midge Ure and Chris Cross

 from Ultravox to provide the score, however Ure later complained about how little

 music was actually used in the final result.